-The Debt Capital Market (DCM) showed pockets of optimism in H1'24 with issuers largely been able to push out near-term maturities amid tight credit conditions.
-Majority of the deals were related to refinancing and repricing which were driven by the lack of new supply.
-Investors also exhibited greater risk tolerance as banks have been more active, resulting in increased M&A financing in the syndicated debt markets and more favorable pricing as the first quarter continued.
+The Debt Capital Market (DCM) showed high optimism in 2024 with issuers largely been able to push out near-term maturities amid tight credit conditions.
+The majority of the deals were related to refinancing and repricing which were driven by the lack of new supply.
+Investors also exhibited greater risk tolerance as banks have been more active, resulting in increased M&A financing in the syndicated debt markets and more favorable pricing during the quarter.
 Aided by strong investor interest and tighter spreads, borrowers refinanced more costly private credit with more affordable widely syndicated loans.
+Overall, looking ahead we expect refinancing deals to remain under focus in Q4'24 with interest rate cuts and Central Bank stimulus globally, likely to give an improved market tone for deals offset a bit by some political headwinds.

-There was some resurgence in Equity Capital Market (ECM) activity after 2 years, driven by the perception of stability in interest rates and inflation, strong base effect (soft y-o-y figures) and better economic growth prospects and listing companies' willingness to accept valuation resets.
-Majority of the deal activity was restricted to FinTech.
+The resurgence in Equity Capital Market (ECM) is primarily driven by the perception of lower in interest rates and easing inflation, strong base effect (soft y-o-y figures) and better economic growth prospects and listing companies' willingness to accept valuation resets.
+Majority of the deal activity came from FinTech companies with investors focusing on innovation and growth.
 The IPO backlog continues to be robust with companies planning to get themselves listed before changes in the political landscape later in the year (such as the US election).
-This should ideally drive volume in the coming quarters this year.
+This should ideally continue to drive volumes in the Q4'24.

-Source: Refinitiv data as of July 25, 2024.
+Source: Refinitiv data as of October 17, 2024.
 Figures in US\$bn; ECM=Equity Capital Market, DCM=Debt Capital Market